SchulteDev/SchulteDev/_data/career.md

 - **Knowledge transfer:** Successfully shared expertise across teams, contributing to sprint and project success

+**Lessons Learned:**

+- **Docker and Kubernetes Experience:** First encounter with docker-compose and later Kubernetes.
+  Kubernetes was and still seems overly complex — too complex for both the operations team and application development team to run individual applications.
+I became and remain fundamentally skeptical of Kubernetes; in my opinion, this is a tool for IT operations solution providers, simple applications should choose more appropriate services especially in hyperscaler environments.

 **Technologies & Frameworks:**

 - **Backend:** Java (primary), Golang, Ruby, Shell scripting